RemyRM/SRNotes/README.md

 - Amount of headlines above the current line
 - Highlighting the current line

-The tool works by directly calling the `GetAsyncKeyState` function from Winuser.h and manipulating the scrollbar through `SendMessage` in combination with `VM_VSCROLL`

 # Usage
+## Setting up
 On first time use you will likely want to edit some of the settings.
 To do this:
 - Click "Settings" at the top
 - Click "open settings"
 This will open the Settings.ini file (Located in your appdata/roaming folder) in your default text editor.
-Here you will find all of the above mentioned settings.
+By default the scroll keys are set to PageUp and PageDown.
 It is recommended to set a keybind for scrolling that is not used within your game.

-After editing settings the application needs to be **restarted**
+After editing settings the application needs to be **restarted** manually for the changes to take effect.

+## Using the app
 Open the .txt file containing your notes:
 - Click "File" at the top
 - Click "Open File"